wutong16/Adversarial_Long-Tail/README.md

 <img src='./assets/github_teaser_2.png' width=800>

 > Real-world data usually exhibits a long-tailed distribution, while previous works on adversarial robustness mainly focus on balanced datasets.
-To push adversarial robustness towards more realistic scenarios, in this work we investigate the adversarial vulnerability as well as defense under long-tailed distributions.
+To push adversarial robustness towards more realistic scenarios, in this work, we investigate the adversarial vulnerability as well as defense under long-tailed distributions.
 We perform a systematic study on existing Long-Tailed recognition (LT) methods in conjunction with the Adversarial Training framework (AT) and obtain several valuable observations.
-We then propose a clean yet effective framework, RoBal, which consists of two dedicated modules, a scale-invariant classifier and data re-balancing via both margin engineering at training stage and boundary adjustment during inference.
+We then propose a clean yet effective framework, RoBal, which consists of two dedicated modules, a scale-invariant classifier and data re-balancing via both margin engineering at the training stage and boundary adjustment during inference.

 This repository includes:
 - Code for the LT methods applied with AT framework in our study.